luisjguedes/observability-playbook-docs/contributing/style-guide.md

 ## Accessibility and inclusivity

 - Avoid idioms and sarcasm.
-- Avoid terms like “easy”, “simple”, “trivial”.
+- Avoid terms like “easy,” “simple,” “trivial.”
-- Prefer: “This takes about 2 minutes” or “This requires X”.
+- Prefer: “This takes about 2 minutes” or “This requires X.”

 ---